-This guide is for all employers, managers, occupiers and owners of factories and warehouses.
+This guide is for all employers, managers, occupiers and owners of offices and shops.
 Details of other guides in the series are listed on the back cover.
-It tells you what you have to do to comply with fire safety law, helps you to carry out a fire risk assessment and identify the general fire precautions you need to have in place.
+It tells you about how you might comply with fire safety law, helps you to carry out a fire risk assessment and identify the general fire precautions you need to have in place.

-This guide is intended for premises where the main use of the building or part of the building is a factory or warehouse.
-It may also be suitable where the premises adjoin other complexes, although co-operation with other managers will be necessary as part of an integrated risk assessment for the complex.
+This guide is intended for premises where the main use of the building or part of the building is an office or shop.
+It may also be suitable for the individual units within other complexes, although consultation with the other managers will be necessary as part of an integrated risk assessment for the complex.